-"Students are advised to attempt 1.981 Physics 1CE but if time-tabling difficulties arise or other exceptional circumstances prevail permission will be given to attempt 1.001 Physics 1 or 1.011 Higher Physics I. On successful completion of one of these latter subjects students will be exempted from one technical Elective.
+\Students are advised to attempt 1.981 Physics 1CE but if time-tabling difficulties arise or other exceptional circumstances prevail permission will be given to attempt 1.001 Physics 1.
+On successful completion of this subject students will be exempted from one Technical Elective.